 - Care for a family member with a serious health condition

 - Bond with a child after adoption or foster care placement

 - Manage family affairs when a family member is on active duty in the armed forces

 Paid medical leave may be taken to:

-- Manage a personal serious injury or illness
+- Manage a personal serious health condition

 You're covered by the PFML law if:

 - You're an employee working for a Massachusetts business or a state agency

 - You’re a contractor who contracts with a business that issues 1099-MISC tax forms for more than 50% of its workforce

 - Your employer doesn't offer a private paid leave plan with benefits that are equal to or greater than the state's coverage